 4. SE Electronics X1R Passive Ribbon Microphone

-Featuring a handcrafted ribbon element enclosed in top-grade Neodymium magnets, the X1R Passive Ribbon Microphone from SE Electronics is amongst the very best for recording clear, natural sounds.
+Featuring a handcrafted ribbon element enclosed in top-grade Neodymium magnets, the X1R Passive Ribbon Microphone from SE Electronics is amongst the best for recording clear, natural sounds.

-The figure-8 pickup pattern records sound coming from both sides of the microphone and works with the 20Hz-16KHz frequency range to record a variety of vocal tones with superb clarity.
+The figure-8 pickup pattern records sound from both sides of the microphone and works with the 20Hz-16KHz frequency range to record a variety of vocal tones with superb clarity.

 - Has a handcrafted aluminum ribbon element that is surrounded by top-grade Neodymium magnets